Portfolio-Advanced-software/.github/profile/README.md

 ### Sprint 1
 During sprint 1 I focussed to much on the group project and less on my individual project, that explains why certain things are still missing.
 Nevertheless did I do a great job in the group project and made a lot of progression and gathered knowledge.

+### Sprint 2
+During sprint 2 I had a little bit less time because I was ill, but none theless I created some building blocks that will help me next sprint to get to the learning outcomes quicker and I already start to get familiar with certain topics.

 ## Conclusion